Candida Martinelli's Italophile Site

 After his death, stories of his crime-fighting career were published in serial form in the papers, written by the famous reformer Reverend A. R. Pankhurst, entitled 'The Perils of Petrosino'.
 These formed the basis of a famous series of comics in Italy, that made the name of Joe Petrosino even more famous in Italy than in the U.S.

 Joe Petrosino's story was the subject of one of the first feature length films (silent) ever produced in the U.S., 'The Adventures of Lieutenant Petrosino' from 1912.
-His story has been the subject of numerous other films since, and a new one is in production for the Italian state television (the RAI).
+His story has been the subject of numerous other films since, and the most recent was a production for the Italian state television (the RAI).
+Their summary of their two-part miniseries is a summary of Lt.
+Petrosino's life (I've translated it to English from the original Italian):

 "Rest in peace Brother Joseph, you are a true hero and will never be forgotten."